 Setbacks.

 Setbacks from Residential Properties.
-Any building or structure that is used for a data center or digital mining use shall be located at least 500 feet from the lot line of any property located in a residential zoning district.
+Any building or structure, including mechanical equipment or storage facilities, that is used for a data center or digital mining use shall be located at least 500 feet from the lot line of any property located in a residential, neighborhood commercial, or Agricultural Residential zoning district.

 Setbacks from Non-Residential Properties.
-Any building or structure that is used for a data center or digital mining use shall be located at least 250 feet from the lot line of any property not located in a residential zoning district.
+Any building or structure that is used for a data center or digital mining use shall be located at least 500 feet from the lot line of any property not located in a residential zoning district.